Reggie Nelson: Jacksonville Jaguars

-The Jacksonville Jaguars selected Nelson in the first round (21st overall) of the 2007 NFL Draft.
-Nelson was the third safety drafted in 2007, behind LSU's LaRon Landry and Texas' Michael Griffin, and also became the highest defensive back drafted by the Jacksonville Jaguars.
+The Jacksonville Jaguars selected Nelson in the first round (21st overall) of the 2007 NFL draft.
+He was the third safety selected, following LaRon Landry (6th overall) and Michael Griffin (19th overall), and was the first of two safeties selected by the Jaguars in 2007, along with fifth-round pick (150th overall) Josh Gattis.
+He became the highest drafted defensive back in the history of the Jaguars, surpassing (1997) first-round pick (25th overall) Donovin Darius.
+The Jaguars selected Nelson following the departure of Deon Grant and the after Donovin Darius broke his leg the previous season.

 2007

-On July 28, 2007, the Jacksonville Jaguars signed Nelson to a five-year, $9.55 million contract that includes $7.20 million guaranteed and a signing bonus of $5.04 million.
+On July 28, 2007, the Jacksonville Jaguars signed Nelson to a five–year, $9.55 million contract that includes $7.20 million guaranteed and a signing bonus of $5.04 million.

-Nelson entered training camp slated as the starting free safety after the departure of Deon Grant in free agency.
-Longtime starting strong safety Donovin Darius was also cut at the beginning of camp due to a leg injury.
+He entered training camp slated as the starting free safety after the departure of Deon Grant in free agency.
+On July 5, 2007, the Jaguars surprisedly cut their long-time starting strong safety Donovin Darius.
 Head coach Jack Del Rio officially named Nelson the starting free safety to begin the regular season, along with strong safety Gerald Sensabaugh.

 He made his professional regular season debut and first career start in the Jacksonville Jaguars' season-opener against Tennessee Titans and collected seven combined tackles and made his first career sack on quarterback Vince Young during the Titans' 13–10 loss.
 On October 7, 2007, Nelson recorded a tackle, a pass deflection, and made his first career interception off a pass by quarterback Damon Huard during a 17–7 win at the Jacksonville Jaguars in Week 5.
 In Week 8, he made eight solo tackles, deflected a pass, and intercepted a pass by Jeff Garcia during a 24–23 victory at the Tampa Bay Buccaneers.
 The following week Nelson recorded a season-high ten solo tackles in the Jaguars' 41–24 loss at the New Orleans Saints in Week 9.
 He finished his rookie season with 63 combined tackles (58 solo), 11 pass deflections, five interceptions, and a forced fumble in 16 games and 15 starts.
 He received an overall grade of 73.2 from Pro Football Focus in 2007.

 The Jacksonville Jaguars finished second in the AFC South with a 13–3 record and received a wildcard berth.
 On January 5, 2008, Nelson started in his first career playoff game and made three solo tackles in the Jaguars' 31–29 victory at the Pittsburgh Steelers in the AFC Wildcard Game.
 The following week, he recorded six combined tackles as the Jaguars lost 31–20 at the New England Patriots in the AFC Divisional Round.